vrurg/raku-LibXML-Class/docs/md/LibXML/Class/Manual.md

 # line2</Record>
 ```

-Both `xml-element` and `xml-attribute` share similar signatures: `<trait>(Str:D $name?, *%named)` – where `$name` is element/attribute name to be used.
-If omitted then see the section [XML Nodes Naming Conventions](XML Nodes Naming Conventions) below.
-The allowed named arguments vary depending on the context and object a trait is applied to.
+Both `xml-element` and `xml-attribute` traits share similar signatures: `:(Str:D $name?, *%named)` – where `$name` is element/attribute name to be used for XML representation.
+If omitted then see the section [XML Nodes Naming Conventions](#xml-nodes-naming-convention) below.
+The allowed named arguments vary depending on the context and object the trait is applied to.

 `xml-text` doesn't take any positional argument but also shares a few named ones with the other two traits.